munificent/craftinginterpreters/book/inheritance.md

 We *could* add a field to LoxFunction to store a reference to the LoxClass that owns that method.
-The interpreter would keep a reference to the currently-executing LoxFunction so that we could look it up later when we hit a `super` expression.
+The interpreter would keep a reference to the currently executing LoxFunction so that we could look it up later when we hit a `super` expression.
 From there, we'd get the LoxClass of the method, then its superclass.